dib-lab/2021-paper-ibd/manuscript.md

 We hypothesized that these k-mers represented strain variable sequences not in reference databases but belonging to species represented by annotated k-mers.
 To test this hypothesis, we performed genome queries on assembly graphs of each metagenome using the 54 candidate genomes that discriminated IBD subtype (**Figure @fig:overview**).
 Assembly graph genome queries recover sequences in a metagenome that match the query, as well as those that are nearby in the assembly graph (**Figure @fig:overview**) [@doi:10.1186/s13059-020-02066-4].
-The resulting genome query neighborhood contains all reads in the metagenome that encode these sequences.
+The resulting genome query neighborhood represents a species-level umbrella that contains all sequence variation contained in the metagenome for a query.

+After performing genome queries, we re-anchored k-mers against the resulting query neighborhoods as well as the databases used previously.
+We observed that the percent of unassigned k-mers decreased from 26% to 8% (**Figure fig:alluvial**), supporting our hypothesis that many of these k-mers are sequence variants belonging to species identified in k-mers important for predicting IBD subtype.
+We further observed that many other k-mers previously anchored by other genomes were reassigned to the genome query neighborhoods (**Figure fig:alluvial**).
+This suggests that the genome queries create species umbrellas that represent sequence variation for the query genome itself as well as other closely related genomes that occur within a metagenome.

 ![
-**Alluvial plot of .**
+**Alluvial plot depicting the set of genomes that anchored k-mers that were important for predicting IBD subtype.**
 ](images/alluvial_percent_of_hashes.png){#fig:alluvial}

 <!--